remigenet/pandopt/README.md

 ## What works now ?

-Apply methods start to be well tested and the rolling window method is seems to integrate well too.
-The groupby method is still in development and may change but are already very performant.
+Apply methods start to be well tested and the rolling window method is integration is done too.
+After multiple tests, either using numpy memory layout, pyarrow indexing, and numba, improving the groupby outside of the box seems much more complicated than expected and this is not planned for the moment.
-Tests and benchmarks are available at:
+However you can find tests and benchmarks in notebooks:
     - [Apply function in Notebook](demos_n_examples/apply_benchmarks.ipynb)
     - [Apply function in Notebook](demos_n_examples/rolling_benchmarks.ipynb)